Let's Be Honest: We All Have These Thoughts...

 Florida law dictates that this section be included in a will.
 Without it, witnesses can be required for the execution of a will and often times they can be hard to locate.

-Some injuries are so sever that they leave a person unable to make decisions affecting the way they will continue living.
+Some injuries are so severe that they leave a person unable to make decisions, and affect the way they will continue living.
 Injuries to the brain or irreversible illnesses can make it impossible for a person to communicate their opinion in regards to their personal health care.
 Tough decisions such as these can be avoided by creating a living will.
-Discussing your wishes with a probate attorney at the Coye Law Firm can secure them legally and in writing.

 What is a Living Will?